Let Us Answer All of Your Questions

 Who uses Quick Loans and what are they used for?

 - Short term cash flow problems, if you, your partner or someone in your household has had time off work due to illness and haven't been paid, then you might be in need of funds to help pay the household bills for this month.
-If this is the case, then the chances are that you could take out a quick loan to cover the costs of the bills for a month or two.
+If this is the case, then the chances are that you could take out a loan to cover the costs of the bills for a month or two.

 - If you need extra funds to pay for a one-off bill, such as an emergency medical bill or a car repair, then you could take out a quick loan to cover the costs of the bill or the repairs.

-- If you want to avoid occurring a late repayment charge on already existing debts and you're worried about receiving a negative entry on your credit record, then you could take out a quick loan to bridge the gap between when your bill needs to be repaid by and your next paycheque.
+- If you want to avoid occurring a late repayment charge on already existing debts and you're worried about receiving a negative entry on your credit record, then you could take out a loan to bridge the gap between when your bill needs to be repaid by and your next paycheque.

-- If you're going on holiday and you've already spent your budget on just the flights and accommodation alone, then you could take out a quick loan to provide you with some extra cash for spending money or in case of any emergencies.
+- If you're going on holiday and you've already spent your budget on just the flights and accommodation alone, then you could take out a loan to provide you with some extra cash for spending money or in case of any emergencies.

-- Quick loans can even be taken out if you want to improve your credit score.
+- These loans can even be taken out if you want to improve your credit score.
 However, you must ensure that you will be able to make all of you loan repayments, if you are able to make your repayments then you will succeed at giving your credit score a needed boost.
 However, if you are unable to make your repayments, it could have the opposite desired effect, which is always something to consider. « Show Less

 Do you have what it takes to qualify?
 Could I be eligible?